 Re: Ken Regan • The Shapes of Computations

-For example, back on the range of propositional calculus, it takes but a few pivotal theorems and the lever of mathematical induction to derive the Case Analysis-Synthesis Theorem (CAST), which provides a bridge between proof-theoretic methods that demand a modicum of insight and model-theoretic methods that can be run routinely.
+For example, back on the range of propositional logic, it takes but a few pivotal theorems plus the lever of mathematical induction to derive the Case Analysis-Synthesis Theorem (CAST) that affords a bridge between proof‑theoretic methods demanding a modicum of insight and model‑theoretic methods able to be run routinely.

 Pingback: Survey of Animated Logical Graphs • 1 | Inquiry Into Inquiry